Trump offers Medicaid block grants for state flexibility, Democrats opposed

 “Medicaid is the first or second budget item for states, crowding out other priorities such as transportation and education,” she said.

 Currently under Medicaid, funding from the federal government is open-ended.
 Conservatives say the financing formula encourages states to spend more so they can secure more federal money, while a block grant would better control costs.
 Congressional Republicans tried to include a similar plan in 2017 to repeal and replace Obamacare, but the proposals weren’t approved.

+The proposal applies only to the Medicaid population that was added under Obamacare.
+But 14 states that did not expand Medicaid could apply for fixed funding to cover some low-income adults.

+Democrats blasted the plan as a way to cut health-care services for the poor.

 Sign up for Daily Newsletters